-Criterion Evidence Pts Evaluation standards #1 The clarity and accessibility, especially to non-specialist readers, of the student statement 4 points Student statement 4 The research statement is excellent, conveying clearly and compellingly the rationale for the research, the methodology to be used, and the potential impact of the research.
+Evidence Pts Evaluation standards Student statement 4 The research statement is excellent, conveying clearly and compellingly the rationale for the research, the methodology to be used, and the potential impact of the research.
 3 The statement is clear and conveys to the non-specialist reader the rationale for the research, the methodology to be used, and the potential impact of the research.
-2 The statement fails to communicate well at least one of the three fundamental requirements, rationale, methods, or impact, and/or the statement is challenging for a non-specialist to understand.
-1 The statement does not fully communicate to a non-specialist reader more than one of the three fundamental requirements, rationale, methods or impact. #2 Originality and potential impact of the proposed and/or ongoing research Student statement; recommendation letters; departmental memo 3 The proposed research is original and exciting.
-It seems likely that the research will have a substantial impact in the nominee's field.
-2 The proposed research is original, and the impact is likely to be moderate to strong.
-3 points 1 The originality and/or the impact of the proposed research is not addressed in the available materials or the originality and impact are likely to be modest to moderate. #3 Additional factors^a Examples: Progress and productivity of the student in the field and degree Aspects of the student's background, skill set, or 3 The additional factor or factors make this student particularly outstanding or deserving relative to other nominees. initiative that make the student an especially compelling candidate Likely benefit to the student of the Mellon Fellowship, e.g., a student who has received nearly publications; recommendation 2 The number and types of additional factors are typical of the very talented nomination pool. all prior support in the form of TA appointments, or a student who must do research off campus In cases where the student has previously held a competitive fellowship, an evaluation of how well the resource was used letters; CV; departmental memo; student statement 1 The number and types of additional factors are less compelling than typical students in the pool.
-3 points
+2 The statement fails to communicate well at least one of the three fundamental requirements, rationale, methods, or impact, and/or the statement is challenging for a non- specialist to understand.
+1 The statement does not fully communicate to a non- specialist reader more than one of the three fundamental requirements, rationale, methods or impact.
+Student 3 The proposed research is original and exciting.
+It seems likely that the research will have a substantial impact in the nominee's field. recommendation 2 The proposed research is original, and the impact is likely to be moderate to strong.
+3 points departmental memo 1 The originality and/or the impact of the proposed research is not addressed in the available materials or the originality and impact are likely to be modest to moderate.
+Additional factors a xamples: Progress and productivity of the student in the field and degree Aspects of the student's background, skill set, or initiative 3 The additional factor or factors make this student particularly outstanding or deserving relative to other nominees.
+Courses history; grades; publications; recommendation letters; CV; 2 The number and types of additional factors are typical of the very talented nomination pool.
+TA appointments, or a student who must do research off campus In cases where the student has previously held a competitive fellowship, an evaluation of how well the resource was used 3 points 1 The number and types of additional factors are less compelling than typical students in the pool.
+Student statement Student statement; recommendation letters; departmental memo Courses history; grades; publications; recommendation letters; CV; departmental memo; student Student statement 2 Student statement 2 Student statement; recommendation letters; departmental memo 1 Courses history; grades; publications; recommendation letters; CV; departmental memo; student statement

-^a A student need not have strengths in all of these areas (and other factors can be considered) to get the maximum score.
+&lt;sup>a A student need not have strengths in all of these areas (and other factors can be considered) to get the maximum score.
 One student with a very compelling additional factor could receive a 3 while another who has two or more additional factors might receive a 2.